madhavi091105/mlprojects/README.md

 - Evaluation metrics: **R² Score / RMSE**
 - Model evaluated on the test dataset

-How to Run the Project
+📌How to Run the Project

 Step 1: